TheInventorMan/Traffic-Sign-Classifier/README.md

 ![alt text][image6]
 ![alt text][image7]

-I fed the model into the following code block, along with the 5 test images found online.
+I fed the model into an evaluation code block, along with the 5 test images found online.
 I used the tf.nn.top_k function to output the top 5 softmax probabilities and the results were unexpectedly accurate.
 Not only did the model classify each sign correctly, it did so **with a 100% probability for each one**.
 Of course, extending to thousands more examples will begin to expose errors in the classifier, but this was completely unexpected, to say the least.
 Perhaps the images I picked were quite clear, and that passing in images taken in sub-optimal conditions might cause classification errors, but that could be a future test to be done.

 Therefore, the top 5 output array information is patently useless after the main prediction, since it appears to just output the first 4 labels in the softmax layer with exactly 0.0% probability.
 I'm assuming this is some type of tie-breaker for equal probabilities (of zero in this case).